Meiolaniidae: History of discovery

 Parallel to the later stages of this initial burst of revisions, the remains of a third meiolaniid were discovered in 1898 across the Pacific in Argentina.
 The precise history of these events is however poorly understood due to a large amount of conflicting information.
 At the time, two rivaling groups of paleontologists, one led by Florentino Ameghino and the other by Francisco Moreno, were competing in a fashion similar to the Bone Wars.
 Ameghino published a short communication in which he names Niolamia argentina, a large meiolaniid turtle he claimed was found by his brother Carlos.
 Simultaneously, Woodward received material from collector Santiago Roth, who had discovered a strikingly similar animal.
 Roth's find was first figured in a communication by Moreno and was later described in greater detail by Woodward.
 Having heard of Ameghino's Niolamia argentina, the researcher concluded that Roth's turtle represented the same species, but placed both in the genus Miolania (likely a misspelling of Meiolania).
 Later finds in the area would produce the taxon Crossochelys corniger, now thought to be a juvenile Niolamia and around the same time the Roth skull was elevated to the genus' neotype as Ameghino's skull could not be found.
 This highlights one of the key sources of confusion regarding Niolamia.
 While these early publications largely treated Ameghino's and Roth's turtles as separate specimens, the former never provided a detailed diagnosis, description or even figure of his material.
 At the same time however, Ameghino claimed knowledge over where Roth's material originated.
 Recent research conducted on the history of Niolamia suggests that there never were two specimens, and that Ameghino simply misattributed the Roth skull to his brother.

 No new species were named between 1938 and the 1990s.
 Instead, the vast quantity of fossil material collected on Lord Howe Island led to a series of major publications penned by Eugene S. Gaffney, now renowned for his work on this group.
 Split across three papers published in 1983, 1985 and 1996, Gaffney described in great detail the skull, vertebrae and finally the shell and limbs of Meiolania platyceps, providing the most extensive look at this taxon to date.
 This detailed look at the type species ran in tandem with several studies examining meiolaniid fossils from other localities.
-1992 saw the description of three new meiolaniid taxa in the span of a single year, consisting of the new species Meiolania brevicollis from mainland Australia, Ninjemys as a new name for Meiolania oweni and Warkalania, a new genus with reduced horns.
+In 1992 saw the description of three new meiolaniid taxa in the span of a single year, consisting of the new species Meiolania brevicollis from mainland Australia, Ninjemys as a new name for Meiolania oweni and Warkalania, a new genus with reduced horns.